 Many recruiters will be instantly turned off if your CV is difficult to read.
 A clearly laid out CV will help them skim the information they are looking for, quickly and easily.
 Use a simple and easy to read font such as Arial, Tahoma or Calibri throughout.
 Don’t be tempted to mix and match fonts for titles or sub-headings as this can look quite messy.
 Divide your CV into logical sections using bold text for headings, consistent spacing between sections and paragraphs, and keep all borders even for any text boxes or underlines that you use.

 Break the text up with short, sharp paragraphs and avoid large chunks of text using bullet points instead to help pull out key achievements, facts and figures.
 Remember!
 Employers want to find you!
-Make it easier for them with a clear and to-the-point CV that proves you are no time-waster.
+This is an essential insight on what not to put on a resume – make it easier for them with a clear and to-the-point CV that proves you are no time-waster.

 So, there you have it – our top five tips for creating your own stand-out CV.
 Here at RECRUITdee we’re always happy to help with any CV writing questions or advice on improving your existing CV, so why not get in touch?
 We’re ready and waiting to help you open the door to your next, exciting role.